 JetEngine plugin has a lot of advantages and one of them is that you can categorize the posts in special terms.
-If there are a dozen posts, and some of them refer to one topic, so create a taxonomy to unite them.
+If there are a dozen posts, and some of them refer to one topic, you can create a taxonomy to unite them.

 The difference between Taxonomies and Terms